List of data deficient fishes

 In September 2016, the International Union for Conservation of Nature (IUCN) listed 3191 data deficient fish species.
 A data deficient species is one which has been categorized by the IUCN as offering insufficient information for a proper assessment of conservation status to be made.
 Of all evaluated fish species, 21% are listed as data deficient.

 The IUCN also lists 12 fish subspecies as data deficient.

 Of the subpopulations of fishes evaluated by the IUCN, 34 species subpopulations have been assessed as data deficient.

 This is a complete list of data deficient fish species and subspecies evaluated by the IUCN.
 Species and subspecies which have data deficient subpopulations (or stocks) are indicated.

 Cartilaginous fishes

 Chondrichthyes includes sharks, rays, skates, and sawfish.
 There are 475 species and three subpopulations of cartilaginous fish evaluated as data deficient.

-Angelsharks

 Rays and skates

 There are 253 species and one subpopulation in the order Rajiformes evaluated as data deficient.